Will Lockett: Murder of Geneva Hardman and riots

 Geneva Hardman was a 10-year-old white schoolgirl who lived in Lexington, who became Kimbrough's last victim.
 On February 4, 1920, her school satchel and cap were found near a fence bordering a large cornfield in southern Fayette County by a farmer named Speed Collins.
 Thinking a student had lost their items, he brought them to the nearby school, where the teacher, Mrs. Anna Young, recognized the items as Hardman's.
 She sent several older students to check if she was home ill, but her mother alerted them that she had not seen her since the morning.

 Collins and local store owner Claude B. Elkin, along with a Thomas Foley, left for the spot where the satchel and cap were found.
 After taking a closer look, they found the tracks of a large man.
 Following the trail, they found Geneva's body behind a fodder stock, which had been partly covered.
 Her body and nearby stalks were covered in blood, with a large rock next to it, and one of her hair ribbons was also found in the mud.

 The men then called the sheriff's office and the deputies soon arrived, led by Captain Volney G. Mullikin and his bloodhounds, who followed the large man's tracks leading into the town of Keene, in Jessamine County.
 It was later determined that although school children and the woman who lived on the road across the field, Bettie McClubbing, had been near the road at the time of the murder, no screams or sounds of a struggle were heard.
-The authorities' first break came when they met James Woolfolk, who was driving along the south pike and had offered a ride to Will Lockett.
-Lockett was a former WWI veteran and known burglar and bootlegger, who supported himself as a day laborer on farms.
+The authorities' first break came when they met James Woolfolk, who was driving along the south pike and had offered a ride to Will Lockett, a former WWI veteran and known burglar and bootlegger, who supported himself as a day laborer on farms.